rememberlenny/carrierwave-ios-rails-example/README.md

 ### Environment variables

 - copy .env.sample to .env `cp .env.sample .env`
-- fill your domain name and url - in local environment it's normally `localhost` and `http://localhost:3000` respectively.
+- fill in your domain name and url - in the local environment it's normally `localhost` and `http://localhost:3000` respectively.
 - you will need to generate your own `SECRET_KEY_BASE` by running `rake secret` and pasting the output into .env file.
-- you can omit Rollbar config in development environment.
+- you can omit Rollbar config in the development environment.

 ### Guardfile